perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ### Authentication logic in detail

 When the extension is installed, the **default** behavior is for **all** users to authenticate with SSO, with the exception of two categories of users: a) those users whose `AuthMethod` is set to `ldap`, and b) those users whose `Type` is not `standard` (i.e. operators and service users).
 LDAP users are expected to authenticate against an LDAP directory, and non-standard users typically cannot authenticate via a web browser.

+If either the `client-sso-users` or `client-sso-groups` contains one or more entries (i.e. does not start with `...`), then any _matching_ users will require the use of the traditional SSO functionality in Helix Core Server.
+Specifically, the client must have a `P4LOGINSSO` that points to a program that emits a token.
+This is regardless of the `AuthMethod` or `Type` of the user.

 If either the `sso-users` or `sso-groups` contains one or more entries (i.e. does not start with `...`), then any _matching_ users will **always** use SSO.
 This is regardless of the `AuthMethod` or `Type` of the user.
 Any users that do _not match_ will **not** authenticate with SSO.